springernature/vpat/springerlink.md

 <td>
 Content in journals, books, series, protocols, reference works or proceedings may include or be completely composed of text in languages other than that defined in the HTML <code>lang</code> attribute.
 Research content supports the inclusion of correct `lang` attributes for mixed-language content in some areas such as article titles and summary sections, but not all parts of mixed-language pages are covered.
 We currently have no method of confirming the inclusion of appropriate <code>lang</code> attributes for pieces of text that may use a different language to the main document.
 <br><br>
-Titles in the cart at order.springer.com may be in multiple languages.
+Titles in the cart at order.springer.com may be published in multiple languages.
 The correct <code>lang</code> attribute for titles in a language different to that of the overall document is omitted.
 <br><br>
 Third party scripts may inject components that use a different language to the page content - for example a targeted advertisement may use the native language of the user, and not be marked up with a separate <code>lang</code> attribute.
 </td>